-CA publishes its certificates by placing them in the publicly available repository of CERTSIGN: http://www.certsign.ro/repository.
+CA publishes its certificates by placing them in the publicly available repository of certSIGN: https://registru.certsign.ro/cgi-bin/pubra/get_cert.

-CA certificates may be delivered to Relying Parties together with the software (operating systems, web browsers, email clients, etc.), which allows usage of services offered by CERTSIGN.
+CA certificates may be delivered to Relying Parties together with the software (operating systems, web browsers, email clients, etc.), which allows usage of services offered by certSIGN.